 Should I let kids play with fireworks?

 NO!
 Fireworks should only be used by responsible adults.
 ADULTS – when using fireworks, you are in charge of protecting your audience.
 Think safety at all times!
 If you have any questions, please contact the store where you purchased your fireworks before you light!
 For more information, please read the safety tips below.

 How did you ever get into the fireworks business?

 Fireworks Forever was born out of love of family and respect for Service.
 Years ago, a family member lost his life in Service of our Country and arrived home near the 4th of July.
 It was a huge blow.
-Wanting to lift the families spirits and honor the life cut short, our founder/owner decided to light up the heavens with fireworks.
+Wanting to lift the families spirits and honor the life cut short, the founder decided to light up the heavens with fireworks.
 Seeing the joy that simple act brought his family, he decided then and there to make family fireworks his vocation.
-While the owner is now enjoying a retirement filled with grandchildren and music, the business continues on in the capable hands of the next generation and remains committed to the reasons it was started in the first place.
+While the founder is now enjoying a retirement filled with grandchildren and music, the business continues on in the capable hands of the next generation and remains committed to the reasons it was started in the first place.

 - Children should not handle fireworks.
 Only adults should be allowed to use fireworks.
 Never allow children to handle, light, or play with fireworks.
 Even teens, 18 or older, should only use fireworks under close adult supervision.
 Parents, it is especially important to talk to your teens about the unsafe and irresponsible use of fireworks.
 For example, there are many viral videos circulating on social media right now that seemingly glorify irresponsibility.
 No amount of internet fame is worth risking injury to oneself or others or damage to property.